ordina-jworks/ordina-jworks.github.io/_posts/2020-09-11-RestTemplate-vs-WebClient.md

 ```

 We can now inject a builder in our service and build our RestTemplate with a base URL.
-With this builder we can also configure things like maximum data size, message converters for SOAP, etc.
+With this builder we can also configure things like: maximum data size, message converters for SOAP, etc.

 ```java
 @Service